Combining results with Latin square literature and general conclusion

 Ad r0w 3

-Default multiplicity would be the multiplicity in the absence of symmetry like we have in order 5 structure types 4 and 11.
-The maximum (default) multiplicity in standard format of a Latin square structure within an order n set is 8. n².
-(8. n² . n! in general format).
+Default multiplicity is the multiplicity in the absence of symmetry like we have in order 5 structure types 4 and 11.
+The maximum (default) multiplicity in standard format of a Latin square structure within an order n set is 8. n² (8. n² . n! in general format).
 Multiplicities in the lower order domain are far lower because of symmetry.
 Symmetry is expected to be (far) less dominant in higher order LS’s so the relative (actual versus default) multiplicity) might rapidly rise towards 1 for higher n.

 Ad r0w 4

 Set- multiplicity divided by the number of structure types.
 Very low at orders up to 5 but likely to rise towards default multiplicity at high orders due to the expected low number of symmetrical Ls’s

 Remarkably slow rise.
 Increasing by a factor 5 from n 4 to 6 where as the standard format set- multiplicity rises by a factor of 50000.

 The most intriguing number missing is the number of independent structure types for n equal 6.
 Averaging various extrapolations the author settles for something of the order of 100…..

 5.2 General conclusion